samuelroland/openDevApps/README.md

 ## Build
 If you want to build the extension from the source, you need:
-- Windows 10 (other OS have not been tested but will work probably)
+- Windows 10, MacOS, Linux
-- NPM v6.13.4^
+- NPM v6^

 ### Process
 - Clone the repos, open a shell